 After you have calculated your basis in the collectible, you subtract your basis from the amount you sold the item for.
-This is your capital gain.
+This is your capital gains.

 Example.
-Beverly inherits a 19th century rocking chair from her grandmother.
+Beverly inherits a 19th-century rocking chair from her grandmother.
 Shortly before she died, Beverly’s grandmother had the chair appraised.
 Its value was determined to be $2,000.
 Beverly spends $500 to restore the chair.
 Two years later, Beverly sells the chair online.
 Beverly earns $3,900 from the sale.
 Beverly’s basis in the chair is ($2,500) ($2,000, which was the chair’s fair market value when she inherited it, plus the $500 she spent to restore it).
-Beverly’s capital gain is $1,400 ($3,900 minus $2,500).
+Beverly’s short term capital gains tax is $1,400 ($3,900 minus $2,500).
 As a collectible, it is taxed at 28 percent rather than 15 percent, a difference of $182 in tax.

 “Gold bug” advice